AdrianFerJ/v2go-api/README.md

 # To lunch all 4 services:
 $ docker-compose up -d --build

-# Go to XXX in your browser to use the app
+# Go to http://localhost:8080 or http://localhost:8000 in your browser to use the app
 ```

 To stop the services and kill the containers